UO-CS-OER/CS210-text/Intro_to_CS/02-Functions/02-02-Scope.md

 This section introduces many closely related terms like _scope_, _namespace_, and _frame_, as well as some terms like _argument_ that are often used interchangeably with other terms like _parameter_ in Python documentation.
 It can be confusing!
-There is a short discussion of terminology at the end of this section.
+We have provided a short [discussion of terminology](02-04-Terms.md) to help you keep them straight.
 :::

 ### Finding useful modules